sensible-hq/sensible-docs/readme-sync/v0/welcome/excel-reference.md

 `fields` sheet
 ====

-The `fields` sheet lists fields and their values as key-value dictionary, with the field ID as the column heading and value as the row.
+The `fields` sheet lists fields and their values as key-value dictionaries, with the field ID as the column heading and value as the row.
 Sensible outputs a field to this sheet if the field:

 - outputs a single `value`.
 For example, the [Box](doc:box), [Label](doc:label), [Row](doc:row) and [Region](doc:region) methods each output a single value.